 4. Have to respect the views of all members of the panel.

-5. Should organise the thread of discussion, in order to cover all concerns of panel members as much as possible.
+5. Should organize the thread of discussion, in order to cover all concerns of panel members as much as possible.

 6. Use discretion when ending a discussion on a particular issue or the debate as a whole, and resort to a vote.

 5.7 Agreeing on grades for speakers and teams